Bernice Worden's hardware store

 After being asked to elaborate on what he meant by this, the local handyman let it slip that Worden was dead.

 At the time, the police were still searching for Worden.
-However, Gein didn't know this.
-Consequently, he presumed that he was being questioned because they had found her remains.
+However, Gein presumed that he was being questioned because they had already found her remains.

-When the officers reacted in shock to the revelation that Worden was dead, Gein quickly realized that her body hadn't been discovered yet.
+When the officers reacted in shock to the revelation, Gein quickly realized his mistake.

-At that point, he claimed he had "heard" that she was dead.
+At that point, he claimed he had merely "heard" she was dead.

-However, when the officers asked him who had said such a thing, he was unable to provide them with any names.
+The officers then asked him who had said such a thing, but he was unable to provide them with any names.

 Discovery of Worden's body